vaishnavitv/vaishnavitv/README.md

 ### 🙋‍♀️ Pleased to e-meet you 👋
 ___

+In today’s age, there’s a high chance that you, dear reader, are a machine.
+I am a human and I am mutable unlike strings.
+I don't speak I33t and pay more attention to non verbal communication.
+I am not idempotent like all REST API's strive to be.
+My values and principles change based on my observation, knowledge, assimilation and interaction and I strive to evolve and be a better human.
+What I say today may or may not be relevant tomorrow hence take it with a grain of salt.

 Chances are, I've either directed you here, or you've been spelunking through my website, projects or talks: in which case, welcome!
 <br>Take a look around, read through my principles (listed below 👇), and let me know if you have any questions.
 Looking forward to working with you!

+I love solving a lot of puzzles except CAPTCHAs /s

 ## :woman_technologist:	About Me